Home / DOT Inspections: What You Need to Know

 • Discharged or unsecured fire extinguisher

-DOT inspections typically last less than an hour when commercial motor vehicles have been properly maintained.
-Both drivers and carriers can use the following tips to prepare for inspections:
+DOT inspections typically last less than an hour when CMVs are properly maintained.
+Both drivers and carriers can use the following tips to prepare:

 • Clean the equipment (inside and out)

-• Perform pre-trip, en route and post-trip inspections to check for problems
+• Perform pre-trip, en route, and post-trip inspections

-• Have company name and USDOT number visibly printed on the truck
+• Have the company name and USDOT number visibly printed on the truck

 • Understand inspection procedures